Image

 Maximum iterations

-The maximum number of iterations that the optimizer will perform.
-This parameter should be high to ensure that a good model solution can be found.
-The default value is 1,000.
+The maximum number of iterations the optimizer will perform.
+This parameter should be high enough to ensure that a good model solution can be found.
+The default value is 1,000 but could be higher for more complex models.

 Starting value strategy